seandstewart/bardly/pending/tragedies/king-lear/12-player.md

 Will you, with those infirmities she owes,
 Unfriended, new-adopted to our hate,
 Dower'd with our curse, and stranger'd with our oath,
-Take her, or leave her?
+Take her, or leave her? /

 **BURGUNDY**
-Pardon me, royal sir;
+/ Pardon me, royal sir;
 Election makes not up on such conditions.

 **KING LEAR**
 Then leave her, sir; for, by the power that made me,
-I tell you all her wealth.
+I tell you all her wealth. /

 *\[To KING OF FRANCE]*
-For you, great king,
+/ For you, great king,
 I would not from your love make such a stray,
 To match you where I hate; therefore beseech you
 To avert your liking a more worthier way
 Than on a wretch whom nature is ashamed
-Almost to acknowledge hers.
+Almost to acknowledge hers. /

 **KING OF FRANCE**
-This is most strange,
+/ This is most strange,
 That she, that even but now was your best object,
 Most best, most dearest, should in this trice of time
 Commit a thing so monstrous, to dismantle
-So many folds of favour.
+So many folds of favor.
 Sure, her offence
 Must be of such unnatural degree,
 That monsters it, or your fore-vouch'd affection
 Fall'n into taint: which to believe of her,
 Must be a faith that reason without miracle
-Could never plant in me.
+Could never plant in me. /

 **CORDELIA**
-I yet beseech your majesty,--
+/ I yet beseech your majesty,--
 It is no vicious blot, murder, or foulness,
-No unchaste action, or dishonour'd step,
+No unchaste action, or dishonor'd step,
-That hath deprived me of your grace and favour;
+That hath deprived me of your grace and favor;
 But even for want of that for which I am richer,
 A still-soliciting eye, and such a tongue
 As I am glad I have not, though not to have it
-Hath lost me in your liking.
+Hath lost me in your liking. /

 **KING LEAR**
-Better thou
+/ Better thou
 Hadst not been born than not to have pleased me better.

 **KING OF FRANCE**